 Keep in mind that even if you have a Power BI Premium license, you still need a Power BI Pro license to publish reports to the Power BI Service.
-However, users with the Power BI Free license are able to view the reports within your Power BI Service tenant.
+However, users only needing to view reports only require a Power BI Free license assigned within Power BI Service tenant.

 What are the Power BI Embed Licenses (EM and A SKUs)?

 Meanwhile, the A SKUs, another Premium license, allow independent software vendors to embed Power BI reports in existing web applications via Microsoft Azure.
-Essentially, it’s like white-labeling Power BI for your organization.
+Essentially, it’s like white-labeling Power BI for your application.

 What’s Power BI Premium Per User License?

 This relatively new Power BI license option costs $20 per user per month.
 While this option is more expensive than a Pro license, it gives your users access to most Power BI Premium features.
 Users with a PPU license will be able to create, access, and share reports in PPU workspaces.